bcritt1/H-S-Documentation/softwarePackages.md

 $ ml python/3.6.1
 ```

-!!! warning "The Python3 interpreter is `python3`"
+!!!warning "The Python3 interpreter is `python3`"

     The Python3 executable is named `python3`, not `python`.
 So, once you have
     the "python/3.6.1" module loaded on Sherlock, you will need to use